 Although Jesus called for obedience, He wanted it in the truest form.
 “For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven” (Matthew 5:20).

-He then gives an example of what He means, “Ye have heard that it was said of them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire” (Vs. 21-22)
+He then gives an example of what He means, “Ye have heard that it was said of them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire” (Matthew 5: 21-22)

 The keeping of the law begins in the heart.
 Jesus said that our righteousness had to exceed that of the Pharisees.
 This is because theirs was self righteousness, which is to God is as filthy rags (Isaiah 64:6).
 Jesus wanted true righteousness which is by faith (Romans 3:22).
 This faith works by love (Galatians 5:6).
 The works of faith are simply living out the love that God has put in our heart (James 2:14-26).
 This faith does not do away with the law, but establishes it (Romans 3:31).

-The apostle John sums up the Christian’s duty to God (non-legalistic): “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3).
+The apostle John sums up the Christian’s duty to God (non-legalistic): “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3 also Ecclesiastes 12:13).
 “Love worketh no ill to his neighbour: therefore love is the fulfilling of the law” (Romans 13:10).

 In His service,